Tutela de Vieux-la-Romaine: Ancient history

 The figurine was unearthed at the archaeological site of Vieux-la-Romaine, 10 km southwest of Caen, in a 1st-century structure destroyed by fire in the 3rd century.
 This structure is known as "le bas de Vieux."

 The history of Vieux, the capital of the Viducasses, is a testament to the ebb and flow of history.
 The city, established in the 1st century, thrived until the 2nd century.
 However, a decline in prosperity marked the end of this century, leading to significant changes.
 The town became part of Augustodurum, now Bayeux, and eventually reverted to the status of a village.
 However, perhaps the most profound change was the rise of Christianity, which became the dominant religion from the 5th century onwards.

 The archaeological layer in which the remains were discovered corresponds to the fire that ravaged the house at the end of the 3rd century.
 The statue was damaged when the roof frame and walls collapsed.
-The room is crossed by a street laid out during the Late Antiquity period.
+The room is crossed by a street laid out during the late antiquity period.

 Rediscovery

 Rediscovery of Vieux-la-Romaine

 Copy of the Thorigny marble at the Musée archéologique de Vieux-la-Romaine.

 In 1580, the Thorigny marble, a significant Roman inscription, was unearthed and transported to Château Matignon in Torigni-sur-Vire, where it is currently on display.
 The site's identification dates back to the late 17th century, which adds an intriguing dimension to this historical discovery.

 Excavations at Vieux commenced at the beginning of the 18th century but were conducted with sufficient rigor and resources in the 1970s.
 As a result, the available knowledge still needs to be completed.

 Excavations in the "Bas de Vieux" sector resumed in 1988, marking the first large-scale excavation at Vieux since 1864.
 This initiative led to the discovery of a rich dwelling and a considerable mass of material and data.
 This discovery prompted the establishment of the Musée Archéologique de Vieux-la-Romaine.
 The excavation of the house with the great peristyle spanned four campaigns.
 A site museum was established to display the discoveries made.
 In the 1990s, another less opulent house, the U-shaped courtyard house, was excavated and showcased.
 In the 2000s, the forum was also subject to excavation.

-Despite the extensive work, understanding the Roman city still needs to be completed as the 21st century unfolds.
-Specialists are still piecing together the city's organization, making this an ongoing and engaging area of research.
+Despite extensive research, a full understanding of the Roman city remains incomplete in the 21st century.
+Scholars continue to reconstruct its organization, making it an active area of ongoing study.